Foodie: Pursuits

 Foodies are a distinct hobbyist group.
-Typical foodie interests and activities include the food industry, wineries and wine tasting, breweries and beer sampling, food science, following restaurant openings and closings and occasionally reopenings, food distribution, food fads, health and nutrition, cooking classes, culinary tourism, and restaurant management.
+Typical foodie interests and activities include the food industry, wineries and wine tasting, breweries and beer sampling, food science, cooking, following restaurant openings and closings and occasionally reopenings, food distribution, food fads, health and nutrition, cooking classes, culinary tourism, and restaurant management.
 A foodie might develop a particular interest in a specific item, such as the best egg cream or burrito.
 Many publications have food columns that cater to foodies and many of the websites carrying the name foodie have become popular amongst the foodies.
 Interest by foodies in the 1980s and 1990s gave rise to the Food Network and other specialized food programming, popular films and television shows about food such as Top Chef and Iron Chef, a renaissance in specialized cookbooks, specialized periodicals such as Gourmet Magazine and Cook's Illustrated, growing popularity of farmers' markets, food-oriented websites like Zagat's and Yelp, publishing and reading food blogs like Foodbeast and foodieworld, specialized kitchenware stores like Williams Sonoma and Sur La Table, and the institution of the celebrity chef.

 Foodies have a significant social media presence; food lovers have created their own YouTube channels where they show what they cook and where they eat around the world.
 It has also become a common practice to take photos of food and beverages consumed at home or outside and share them on Facebook, Twitter, Instagram, or other media in a form of food porn.